 To remove a document from the project structure, right-click on its name in the Projects panel and select the Remove from Project menu option.
 Note that this process removes the project's link to that document, and does not delete the source document file itself.

-Change Project Document Order
+Change the Project Document Order

-Documents in the Projects panel are automatically arranged in logical groups or 'folders', such as Source documents (Schematic, PCB, etc.), Settings documents (Harness, Outjob, etc.,) and in the case of a hierarchical design, top-level schematic documents.
+Documents in the Projects panel are automatically arranged in logical groups or 'folders', such as Source documents (Schematic, PCB, etc.,), Settings documents (Harness, Outjob, etc.,) and in the case of a hierarchical design, top-level schematic documents.
 The documents within each folder group are displayed, by default, in the order they were added, but can be dragged and dropped to a new order position within the group.

 ► For more information about project hierarchy, see Creating Connectivity and the Net Identifier Scope section in the Options tab of the Project Options dialog.